line/armeria/site/src/sphinx/server-decorator.rst

 Implementing ``DecoratingHttpServiceFunction`` and ``DecoratingRpcServiceFunction``
 -----------------------------------------------------------------------------------

-:api:`DecoratingHttpServiceFunction` and :api:`DecoratingRpcServiceFunction` is a functional interface that greatly simplifies the implementation of a decorating service.
-It enables you to write a decorating service with a single lambda expression:
+:api:`DecoratingHttpServiceFunction` and :api:`DecoratingRpcServiceFunction` are functional interfaces that greatly simplify the implementation of a decorating service.
+They enables you to write a decorating service with a single lambda expression:

 .. code-block:: java